nanderv/SS/README.md

     The `andl_context_t` is a structure that is available while parsing ANDL files.
  1. Modify the [parser](https://github.com/Meijuh/MACS2/blob/master/src/andl-parser.y)
     to fill the data structures accordingly.
- 1. Implement a Breadth-first symbolic state space generator, starting [here](https://github.com/Meijuh/MACS2/blob/master/src/macs2.c#L79).
+ 1. Implement a *Breadth-first* symbolic state space generator, starting [here](https://github.com/Meijuh/MACS2/blob/master/src/macs2.c#L79).
- 1. Make sure the return value `sylvan_satcount` corresponds with the known answers in `raw-result-analysis.csv`, for as many Petri nets as possible (which you downloaded from Blackboard).
+ 1. Make sure the return value of `sylvan_satcount` corresponds with the known answers in `raw-result-analysis.csv`, for as many Petri nets as possible (which you downloaded from Blackboard).